An improved Compton parameter map of thermal Sunyaev-Zeldovich effect from Planck PR4 data: Data Availability

 \section{Data Availability}

-The PR4 thermal SZ data produced as a result of this study is available in Zenodo, at \url{https://doi.org/10.5281/zenodo.7940377}.
-The input \textit{Planck} PR4 data, the PR2 $y$-maps, the Galactic mask, and the GNILC CIB maps were taken from the Planck Legacy Archive (PLA).
-The \citet{Lenz2019} CIB maps are available at \url{https://doi.org/10.7910/DVN/8A1SR3}.
+The PR4 thermal SZ data produced as a result of this study is available in Zenodo, at \url{https://doi.org/10.5281/zenodo.7940376} and in the \href{https://pla.esac.esa.int/}{Planck Legacy Archive}.
+The input \textit{Planck} PR4 data, the PR2 $y$-maps, the Galactic mask, and the GNILC CIB maps were taken from the Planck Legacy Archive.
+The \citet*{Lenz2019} CIB maps are available at \url{https://doi.org/10.7910/DVN/8A1SR3}.
 The IRAS 100-micron map is available at \url{https://www.ipac.caltech.edu/doi/irsa/10.26131/IRSA94}.